OmarMiniesy/Notes/Windows/Active Directory/Objects.md

 > Machine accounts are local administrators on the assigned computer.

 Machine accounts follow a naming scheme.
-- The machine account is the name of the computer followed by a dollar sign.
+- The machine account is the name of the computer followed by a dollar sign `$`.
+- Machine account passwords in Active Directory are randomly generated and changed automatically by the system every 30 days by default.

 ---
 ### Security Groups